 Delicate salmon is given a delicious lift when roasted with a mix of peppercorns, coriander seeds, juniper berries and plenty of fresh herbs.
-Serving with gorgeous hasselback potatoes, baked until golden and fluffy, makes this Sunday lunch idea all the more impressive.
+Serving with gorgeous hasselback potatoes, baked until golden and fluffy, makes this Sunday lunch or dinner party idea all the more impressive.

 - Preheat the oven to gas 6, 200°C, fan 180°C. Line a roasting tin with a sheet each of kitchen foil and nonstick baking paper large enough to scrunch up around the salmon, but not cover it.
 Put a piece ofsalmon, skin-side down, in the tin.

 - Using a pestle and mortar, finely grind the peppercorns, coriander seeds and juniper berries (if using) with 1 tsp salt.
 Set aside.

 - In a bowl, combine the dill, parsley, 2/3 of the chives (reserving the remainder for the salad) and all but 1 tsp of the spice mixture.
 Add the lemon zest, then discard the remaining skin and pith and cut the flesh into segments.
 Add to the herb mixture, squeezing out as much juice as you can into the bowl first.
 Stir in 1 tbsp of the oil.

 - Spread the herb mixture over the salmon flesh, then top with the second piece of salmon, skin-side up.
 Tie the fish together with kitchen string, tucking a lemon slice under each piece.
 Scatter over the spice mixture, then drizzle with the remaining oil.
 Scrunch up the sides of the foil and nonstick paper to catch the juices.